 (b) Other available licenses: None.

-OASIS periodically will review other widely-used free and open source licenses for inclusion in this list by amending these procedures.
+Other widely-used free and open source licenses may be added to this list after review and acceptance by OASIS and amendment of these rules.

-14.3 Special Covenant for Project Specifications.
-In addition to the Applicable License for each Project Repository, each Contributor also agrees in the CLA to provide the additional covenants in this Section 14.3, as non-assertion covenants in favor of certain Project Specifications (collectively the Specification NonAssertion Covenant):
+15.3 Special Covenant for Project Specifications.
+In addition to the Applicable License for each Project Repository, each Contributor also agrees in the CLA to provide the additional covenants in this Section 15.3, as non-assertion covenants in favor of certain Project Specifications (collectively the Specification NonAssertion Covenant):